 What Is Autism?

 According to Autism Asperger’s Advocacy Australia (A4), autism is a neurological brain disorder that currently affects more than 53,000 children under 16 years of age.
-The cause of autism is unknown, but research shows that genetics and environmental conditions both play a role in its onset, which usually occurs at birth but is not diagnosed until later.
+The cause of autism is unknown.
+Research shows genetics and environmental conditions both play a role in its onset.
+The onset of autism usually occurs at birth but is not diagnosed until later.